Prag8855/aab/content/guides/eid-online-ausweisfunktion.md

 Date_created: 2023-10-23
 ---

-You can use your [residence permit](/glossary/Aufenthaltstitel) as an eID, but this feature is not always activated.
+You can use your [residence permit](/glossary/Aufenthaltstitel) as an eID.
+This allows you to log into online government services.
+This feature is not always activated.
 This guide explains how to activate it.

 {% include "_blocks/tableOfContents.html" %}